JoseRoca/AfxNova/docs/Windows/WIndows Controls/MSHFLXGD.md

 Returns or sets the color within the indented area of a specific hierarchical band.

 ```
-PROPERTY GridColorIndent (BYVAL BandNumber AS LONG) AS GridLineSettings
+PROPERTY GridColorIndent (BYVAL BandNumber AS LONG) AS OLE_COLOR
-PROPERTY GridColorIndent (BYVAL BandNumber AS LONG, BYVAL value AS GridLineSettings)
+PROPERTY GridColorIndent (BYVAL BandNumber AS LONG, BYVAL clr AS OLE_COLOR)
 PROPERTY GridColorIndent () AS OLE_COLOR
 PROPERTY GridColorIndent (BYVAL clr AS OLE_COLOR)
 ```